aaselvam/AniPrediction/README.md

 S - The Best

-A - Average
+A - Good

-B - Bad
+B - Average

 F - Terrible